aerospike-examples/devops-workshop/WORKSHOP-STEP-BY-STEP.md

 | Enterprise | Required | No | Advanced features (encryption, LDAP, etc.) |

 ### 1. Build and Start All Containers
+Optional: Place Aerospike package in package/ (aerospike-server-*_ubuntu24.04_*.tgz) to avoid downloading it during build

 **For Community Edition (default):**